 Through our open windows we could hear the chirping of the Maritaca parrots over the rattling of cars on the cobblestone streets.
 The summer rain pelting off the tiled roofs, the clanging of church bells and the chatter of university students out carousing added to the ambient noise of the town.
 Ouro Preto, Brasil, is a perfectly preserved version of its former glory as the centre of the country’s gold rush.
-This historical place in Brazil received its UNESCO world heritage status it received in 1980.
+This historical place in Brazil received its UNESCO world heritage status in 1980.
 From our hotel room in the historical centre of town, I can tell you the city is pretty but it’s definitely not quiet and neither does it have a pretty past.

 Ouro Preto Brasil was the capital of the province, Minas Gerais, for over 150 years.
 Minas Gerais (translated as “general mines”) was exploited by the Portuguese for its mining wealth using slave labor.
 Although better off than their slaves, the Portuguese miners also felt hard done by the Portuguese government who taxed their profits heavily.
 When you are in the area, you can take a gold mine tour in Ouro Preto to better understand the conditions that made this area a UNESCO world heritage site.

 - 1 Ouro Preto Brasil

 - 2 Mining & Slavery in South America

 - 4 Taking A Gold Mine Tour in Ouro Preto

 Founded in 1696, Ouro Preto is the oldest town in the state of Minas Gerais.
 Ouro Preto became incredibly wealthy from gold mining in the 18th century and the largest city in South America.